iterative/terraform-provider-iterative/README.md

 }
 ```

-See the [Documentation](https://registry.terraform.io/providers/iterative/iterative/latest/docs) for obtaining credentials for the chosen `cloud`, and the [Reference](https://registry.terraform.io/providers/iterative/iterative/latest/docs/resources/task) for the full list of options for `main.tf`.
+See the [Reference](https://registry.terraform.io/providers/iterative/iterative/latest/docs/resources/task) for the full list of options for `main.tf`.

 ### Initialize the provider

-Run this command after every `make install` to use the new build:
+Run this once to pull the latest TPI plugin:

 ```console
 terraform init --upgrade